hannahfryer/TopDEG-pipeline/README.md

 ### **2. DEG Analysis and Gene Information Retrieval**
 #### Setting the Organism Name

-If not using the sample data, before running the script, make sure to update the `organism_name` variable to match the organism in your dataset.
+If not using the sample data, before running the script, make sure to update the 'prefix' variable directly to match the organism in your dataset.
+Open kegg_ko_checker` and locate the following line which is set to this default:

-By default, it is set to:

 ```python
 organism_name = "Pisum sativum"